jimhigson/ring-api/README.md

 const ringApi =  RingApi( {

     // note - that the email and password can also be given by setting the RING_USER
     // and RING_PASSWORD environment variables.
-This is better if you want to keep
+For example if you want to keep
     // passwords out of your source code
     email: 'you@example.com',
     password: 'password you use on ring.com',